-These Turkey & Cheese Roll Ups (w/ Avocado) are the perfect make-ahead recipe for brunch recipe for a crowd.
+These Turkey & Cheese Roll Ups (w/ Avocado) are the perfect mini sandwich for a crowd.
 Thinly sliced turkey breasts layers with cheese, avocado slices, lettuce and a thyme dressing, your guests will devour these tortilla pinwheels!

 How to make turkey roll ups